Skip to main content

 A process is a high-level set of activities that transform inputs into outputs to achieve a specific goal.
 It represents the “what” of business operations – what needs to be done to accomplish an objective.
 In essence, a process is more surface-level and is indicative of a business’s efficiency.

-Watch this quick video to understand more about the difference between processes and procedures: Process Vs Procedure What’s the Difference
+Watch this quick video to understand the key differences between process and procedure.

 Process: Broader in scope, encompassing multiple activities and potentially spanning across departments.